snarkmaster/folly-coro-safe/folly/coro/safe/SafeAliasAndClosures.md

     to `async_closure()`, which will proceed to safety-check the arguments, and output a `SafeTask` with the correct safety level instead.

-  - **`unsafe`** means any detectable aliasing (raw pointer, reference, reference wrapper, etc) not automatically proved to be safe via the `capture` logic, or manually claimed to be safe via `manual_safe_ref`.
+  - **`unsafe`** means any detectable aliasing (raw pointer, reference, reference wrapper, etc) not automatically proved to be safe via the `capture` logic, or manually claimed to be safe via a `manual_safe_*` wrapper.
 Today's C++ lacks reflection, so the detection heuristic has limitations -- see `SafeAlias.h`.
 This level cannot be used with `SafeTask`.

 The full execution sequence is:
   - Create capture storage for `A`: